 - Doesn’t take a lot of water to clean

 Okay, the disadvantages are that it’s a hands-on system and you have to make sure to have the filters (although I’ve heard of people cutting them out of paper towels or basket-style filters in an emergency).
 The other option is to get a special reusable stainless disk filter — reviews are mixed on this, with some people loving it and some not, basically because it does not filter out the finest particles and oil.
-It also takes additional water to clean (see my comments about permanent filters in general).
+It also takes additional water to clean.
 I’ve put the link to the stainless filter below so that if you are interested, you can read the reviews and see if it sounds like you’d like it (people I’ve talked to have been split between loving it and hating it, with few in the middle).

 Further, the water has to be heated separately, so you’ll need a tea kettle both to contain spills and sloshing and to conserve fuel.
 And if you want to keep your coffee hot for a while, you’ll need a good Thermos in addition to the Aeropress (read about my Thermos testing before buying one).